 Problem Recommended action The WebSocket server's Connection State is Disconnected Verify the following: The WebSocket server is running.
 The WebSocket server's CONNECT RESPONSE message contains valid information.
-See "NetBackup requests a connection to the endpoint" on page 16.
+See "NetBackup requests a connection to the endpoint" on page 18.
 The NetBackup Web Management Console service is running.
 Notifications are not sent Verify the following: The WebSocket server is running.
 The WebSocket server's State is Activated and its Connection State is Connected.
 The NetBackup Web Management Console service is running.
+The WebSocket server's connection to an endpoint is dropped when a call is made to a NetBackup API over the WebSocket channel.
+The maximum incoming packet size that is allowed on the NetBackup WebSocket channel is 2 MB.
+If the NetBackup WebSocket server receives a packet that is larger than 2MB, the connection is dropped.
+In the next refresh of connections (by default, 60 seconds later), NBWSS attempts to reconnect with the remote endpoint.
+Make sure that the packet size does not exceed 2 MB when calling the API from a script.